Updated February 2021

 You’re asked to find an invoice, contract or other document.
 You look for it in the filing cabinet where it’s supposed to be, and it’s not there.
 Now what?

-There’s really no reason this should happen in a modern office.
+There’s really no reason this should occur when following current business best practices.
 Not when all of your paper documents can be made electronic.
 Electronic document management allows for document storage, document archiving and the ability to search for a document quickly and efficiently instead of digging through a file cabinet.
 This takes away headaches caused by not finding a document, trying to track down who had it last and locating where it was misplaced.
 This also creates standardization for electronic storage of documents to ensure users are tagging documents with a standard set of information.
 That way everyone knows what search criteria is required to locate a document.

 Problem 2: File Cabinets Take Up Too Much Space